Spousal Support (Alimony) in Oklahoma: Rules, Duration & Modifications

 -

-Judges have wide discretion and no set formula applies.
+Judges have wide discretion, and no set formula applies.

 Oklahoma law recognizes that each spouse has a legal obligation to support the other during and after marriage.
 Under Title 43 of the Oklahoma Statutes, courts may award support “as the circumstances of the parties and the nature of the case shall render just and equitable.”